-Our Biodefense division is a specialty pharmaceutical business focused on countermeasures that address CBRN (Chemical, Biological, Radiological and Nuclear) threats.
+Our Biodefense division is a specialty pharmaceutical business focused on countermeasures that address CBRNE (Chemical, Biological, Radiological, Nuclear and Explosives) threats.
 The United States government is the primary purchaser of our Biodefense products and often provides us with substantial funding for the development of our Biodefense product candidates.
-Our Biodefense portfolio consists of five revenue generating products, including BioThrax[®] (Anthrax Vaccine Adsorbed), the only vaccine approved by the U.S. Food and Drug Administration, or the FDA, for the prevention of anthrax disease, as well as RSDL[®] (decontamination lotion), three products we acquired in our acquisition of Cangene Corporation, which we completed in February 2014, and various investigational stage product candidates.
+Our Biodefense portfolio consists of five revenue generating products and various investigational stage product candidates.

-Our Biodefense division revenue generating products are:
+Our Biodefense division marketed products are: